 Number 1’s only.
 This is a really strict rule when travelling by bus.
 No solids.
 If you’re desperate for a poo break just ask the staff, guide or driver to pull up at the next available rest stop.
 It might not be a pretty place to poo but it’s better than blocking the toilet or even flooding it!

-How to book a hop on hop off bus tour.
+How to book a hop on hop off bus tour in Peru.

 If you’re wanting a really easy and fun way to travel around Peru and indeed even Bolivia then we highly recommend PeruHop.
 Cheap, safe and a whole lot of fun.
 We made some great new friends as we travelled from Lima to Cusco, via the coastline.
 There are quite a few free tours included and with great contacts at clean hostels and hotels, you can get up to 60% off your accommodation.